-We offer a full range of prenatal screening and diagnostic procedures and consultations for women and their partners who are seeking information about the health of their fetus, including:
+We offer a full range of prenatal screening, diagnostic procedures, and consultations for individuals and their partners who are seeking information about the health of their fetus, including:

 - Genomic testing through chorionic villus sampling (CVS) and amniocentesis for thousands of genetic conditions such as Down syndrome, Edwards' syndrome, DiGeorge syndrome, Kabuki syndrome, CHARGE syndrome, achondrogenesis, amongst others

 - Genetic testing and evaluation of complex multi-fetal pregnancies

 - Genetic counseling and personalized testing plan for fetal anomalies discovered through prenatal imaging such as ultrasound, echocardiogram, or MRI

 - Nuchal translucency screening and cell-free fetal DNA testing/non-invasive prenatal testing (NIPT)

 - Consultation on genetic testing results to aid in clinical management decisions and planning

 Genetic testing for breast cancer and gynecologic cancer